n1299cb/Impulcifer-Atmos/README.md

 Earprint will also write all the output files into this folder.

 Earprint always needs to know which sine sweep signal was used during recording process.
 Test signal can be either a WAV (`.wav`) file or a Pickle (`.pkl`) file.
-Test signal is read from a file called `test.pkl` or `test.wav`.
+Test signal is read from a file called `test.wav` or `test.pkl`.
 `impulse_response_estimator.py` produces both but using a Pickle file is a bit faster.
+Pickle files cannot be played back directly with `recorder.py` or the GUI.
+Use the WAV version when capturing measurements.
-Pickle file however cannot be used with `recorder.py`.
-An alternative way of passing the test signal is with a command line argument `--test_signal` which takes is a path to the file eg. `--test_signal="data/sweep-6.15s-48000Hz-32bit-2.93Hz-24000Hz.pkl"`.
+An alternative way of passing the test signal is with a command line argument `--test_signal` which takes the path to the file, for example `--test_signal="data/sweep-6.15s-48000Hz-32bit-2.93Hz-24000Hz.wav"`.

 Sine sweep recordings are read from WAV files which have speaker names separated with commas and `.wav` extension eg.
 `FL,FR.wav`.
 The individual speakers in the given file must be recorded in the order of the speaker names in the file